 5 Growth Hacking Strategies Tips and Techniques

 Growth Hacking Strategies #1.
 Go viral with brand partnerships

 Going viral is not only about publishing engaging content on social media.
 It’s also about starting partnerships that instantly increase your audience and make your product more valuable.

-PayPal and eBay integration is one of the best examples despite their recent announcement about splitting up.
+PayPal and eBay integration are some of the best examples despite their recent announcement about splitting up.
 PayPal became the primary payments provider of eBay back in 2003.
 This was a significant growth hack (even if it wasn’t called so back then).
 All eBay buyers have been encouraged to use PayPal for payments for many years.
 Among many other things, this helped PayPal to conquer the market quickly.
 With each subsequent integration, the growth hacking potential of PayPal only kept increasing.

 Growth Hacking Strategies #2.
 Launch a Referral Program

 Referral programs are at the core of most growth hacking strategies.
 Today, almost every startup offers some bonus to users that invite a friend.